JoeAdames/rucompliant/README.md

 The data for this form can be downloaded into either markdown, PDF, or JSON file

-After Fist use Time use - Import JSON file previously generated OR generate new report
+After First use Time use - Import JSON file previously generated OR generate new report

 Below are the items to be checked.